How To Stop New Tattoos Cracking and Drying Out

 If your tattoo is infected, then along with cracked skin, your tattoo may be accompanied with a rash, oozing spots/sores, and more general symptoms such as a fever.

-If you suspect that your tattoo may be infected, it's always best to speak to either your tattoo artist or a doctor to get a professional opinion as quickly as possible.
+If you suspect your tattoo may be infected, it’s always best to speak to either your tattoo artist or a doctor to get a professional opinion as quickly as possible.

 How To Prevent Cracking Tattoos

-If your tattoo has begun to crack, or if you're worried about it beginning to crack in the future, then it's best to start applying a good skin-sensitive fragrance free cream or tattoo lotion onto the area 2-3 times a day.
+If your tattoo has begun to crack, or if you’re worried about it beginning to crack in the future, it’s best to start applying a good skin-sensitive and fragrance-free cream or tattoo lotion onto the area 2-3 times a day.

-Always ensure that you apply the lotion/product after cleaning your tattoo, as warm water can dry the area out even more.
+Always ensure you apply the lotion after cleaning your tattoo, as warm water can dry the area out even more.